Raid on Unadilla and Onaquaga: Background

 The frontier settlers had difficulty responding to raids.
 The local militia were supported by some Continental Army regiments stationed in the area, but these forces generally could not mobilize in time to catch the raiders before they disappeared.
 Members of the militia frequently had to return to their farms to tend to their farms and livestock.
-New York Governor George Clinton and militia commander Brigadier General Abraham Ten Broeck considered mounting operations against the principal Iroquois bases used by the raiders, Onaquaga and Unadilla, earlier in 1778, but it was not until an attack by Brant on the settlement of German Flatts in September that an expedition was organized.
+New York Governor George Clinton and militia commander Brigadier General Abraham Ten Broeck considered mounting operations against the principal Haudenosaunee bases used by the raiders, Onaquaga and Unadilla, earlier in 1778, but it was not until an attack by Brant on the settlement of German Flatts in September that an expedition was organized.

 In response to calls from Governor Clinton, General George Washington authorized the use of Continental Army forces, assigning the operation to Lieutenant Colonel William Butler of the 4th Pennsylvania Regiment.
 On September 20, Butler sent scouts to investigate conditions at the two towns.
 They returned with reports that Unadilla had a population of 300 and Onaquaga 400.